-Amazon is also providing discounts at Whole Foods for Prime members: An additional 10 percent off sale items and a new “deep discounts” offering on select, best-selling items.
+Amazon is also providing discounts at Whole Foods for Prime members: An additional 10 percent off sale items and special deals on select items.

 Insider Tip: If you order through Alexa-enabled voice shopping, you get access to even more deals and discounts as a Prime member.